The primary key may not be changed after the table is created. You must drop and recreate a table to select a new primary key.

 Replication factor (set at table creation time) cannot be changed.

-Cells cannot be larger than 64KB.
+Cells cannot be larger than 64KB before encoding or compression.

 Kudu is primarily designed for analytic use cases.
 You are likely to encounter issues if a single row contains multiple kilobytes of data.

 Secondary indexes are not supported.

 Multi-row transactions are not supported.